spookyfirehorse/ffmpeg-and-mpv-for-rpi4/README.md

 this mpv.conf is the same like in libreelec hwdec-image-format=drm_prime

-do not use in this case hwdec=v4l2m2m-copy  or drm-copy , maybe only drm but hwdec=auto is  the best, drm-copy works also but not with hwdec-image-

-format=drm_prime  which is very stable for all formats
+do not use in this case hwdec=v4l2m2m-copy  or drm-copy , maybe only drm but hwdec=auto is  the best, drm-copy works also but not with hwdec-imageformat=drm_prime  which is very stable for all formats

 anywaybut this in and it works